star123good/react-spec/README.md

 As you can see we follow a loose naming scheme based on ancient Greek, Roman, and philosophical figures that are somewhat related to what our servers do:

-- Hyperion: (/haɪˈpɪəriən/) is one of the twelve Titan children of Gaia and Uranus.

 </details>

 #### Code Style